 As an added bonus, we also emphasized any services that utilized obfuscation to hide the fact that you’re even using a VPN at all.

 Expert tip: Some VPN sites are blocked in the UAE so if you are not yet there sign up for a service before traveling.

-Here our list of the best VPNs for the UAE and Dubai:
+Here is our list of the best VPNs for the UAE and Dubai that are still working: